Integrate OpenAI with your desktop client for higher-level agent logic.

 : Called if the agent flags a safety check.error_handler(error_message)

-: Called if something goes wrong.
+: Called if something goes wrong.action

 manages each status internally and continues until it hits COMPLETE or ERROR (unless you stop it prematurely).